 What does it mean if a building or plant has the ENERGY STAR certification?

 Buildings and plants that have earned EPA’s ENERGY STAR are certified as performing among the top 25 percent of similar buildings nationwide.
-On average, ENERGY STAR certified buildings use 35 percent less energy and generate 35 percent fewer greenhouse gas emissions than their peers, making them an important part of the fight against climate change.
+On average, ENERGY STAR certified buildings use 35 percent less energy and generate 35 percent fewer greenhouse gas emissions than their peers.

 How can a building earn the ENERGY STAR?
 What types of specifications do they have to meet?